johnniewalker/lampxyz/README.md

 lampxyz
 =======

-A demonstation project that uses Linux, Apache, Mysql, Php, Xandria, Yalla and Zend technologies.
+A demonstration project that uses Linux, Apache, Mysql, Php, Xandria, Yalla and Zend technologies.

 This demo is to be used as a cheat-sheet for new projects.